 South Africa is also known as ‘The Rainbow Nation‘, for its multicultural diversity.
 So what is better than getting to know this Rainbow Nation in all its colour than reading stories about the country itself.
 These stories will give great insight into South African history over the years, as well as modern day life.

-I like to read these kind of books while I’m travelling in the country, and even more books that are easy to read.
+I like to read these kind of inspiring books while travelling in the country, and even more books that are easy to read.
 Fast paced page turners with a great story line, nice descriptions of the country and some historical insight, both fiction and non fiction.

 I’ve compiled a list of books that meet those requirements, books that I’ve read during the times that I’ve travelled through South Africa and that I’ve thoroughly enjoyed reading.
 I’d love to share these with you and hope you will like reading them as well.
 Most of these books are available for purchase in book stores in South Africa.
 Furthermore all of these recommended books about South Africa are available online in most countries.

 Inspiring books to read before or while travelling through South Africa